Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Application:

-- Information on fibers (origin, type, certification)
+- Information about fibers (origin, type, certification)

 - Working conditions in supplier factories